 Below you can find different versions of the Razor MX350 bike.
 Make sure to find it for the right age range:

 This is a great option for kids who want a dirt bike that doesn’t look like a toy.
 The design is fun, exciting, and looks like a real adult bike.
 This model is a solid decision for 4-year-old kids and offers a comfortable, fun ride.

-100% electric and features rear disc brake system and 12.5-inch, pneumatic, aluminium alloy wheels.
+100% electric and features a rear disc brake system and 12.5-inch, pneumatic, aluminum alloy wheels.
 This ensures a smooth, steady ride that is comfortable for the rider.

 The bike can be easily recharged in only 8 hours and includes a 1.5-amp UL charger.
 The 250W motor features a charge indicator, which is displayed on throttle control, giving you an easy indication of the battery level of the 24V SLA system.

-The model allows for a 14-mile range and offers two speed-options, 7mph or 14mph.
-With a 21-inch seat height, this is a great pick for younger kids, and for those who want to start off slower and progress to a faster speed of 14 mph.
+The model allows for a 14-mile range and offers two-speed options, 7mph or 14mph.
+With a 21-inch seat height, this is a great pick for younger kids, and for those who want to start off slowly and progress to a faster speed of 14 mph.

-Use your final judgement when choicing a dirt bike for your 4-year-old kid
+Use your final judgment when choosing a dirt bike for your 4-year-old kid